Long-lived charged Higgs at LHC as a probe of scalar Dark Matter: The constrained scalar Dark Matter model (CSDMM)

 \section{The constrained scalar Dark Matter model (CSDMM)}

-The CSDMM is obtained from the minimal non-supersymmetric matter-parity-odd scalar $SO(10)$ model by decoupling of all new $SU(2)_L\times U(1)_Y$ scalar multiplets that do not contain the DM candidates.
+The CSDMM is obtained from the minimal non-supersymmetric matter-parity-odd scalar $SO(10)$ model by decoupling of all new $SU(2)_L\times U(1)_Y$ scalar multiplets that do not contain the DM candidates (that this is possible remains to be shown in a detailed $SO(10)$ model).
 This implies that the scalar sector of CSDMM consists of the Higgs boson $H_1$, the inert doublet $H_2$ and the singlet $S.$ The minimal $P_M$-odd scalar $SO(10)$ GUT scenario\footnote{An alternative possibility to introduce non-supersymmetric DM using the general idea of non-supersymmetric matter-parity $P_M$ proposed in \cite{Kadastik:2009dj} is to introduce $P_M$-even fermion multiplets of $SO(10)$ \cite{Frigerio:2009wf}.} contains the SM Higgs boson in a scalar representation ${\bf 10}$ and the DM candidates in a scalar representation ${\bf 16}$.
 Thus below the $M_\text{G}$ and above the EWSB scale the model is described by the $H_{1} \to H_{1}$, $S \to -S,$ $ H_{2} \to -H_{2}$ invariant scalar potential